Development

 • Training courses: Regular skills development through courses and certifications will be a normal part of pursuing a career in this field.
 Online resources provide opportunities to build both foundational and specialist cybersecurity knowledge.

 Even once you're established in cybersecurity, you'll need to continuously adapt to new technologies and cyber threats as they emerge.
-This career is best suited for those that have a genuine passion for learning and challenging their skills.
+This career is best suited for those who have a genuine passion for learning and challenging their skills.

 What cybersecurity careers are available?